Édson Uribe

-Julio Édson Uribe Elera (born 9 May 1982 in Lima) is a retired Peruvian footballer who played as a midfielder.
+Julio Édson Uribe Elera (born 9 May 1982 in Lima) is a Peruvian former professional footballer who played as a midfielder.
 He is the son of Julio César Uribe.

 International career

-He played for the Peru U-20 team in the 2001 Sudamericana sub-20.
+Uribe played for the Peru U20 national team team in the 2001 Sudamericana sub-20.

-Uribe made his senior debut with the Peru national football team against Paraguay in his team's first game in the 2001 Copa América.
+Uribe made his senior debut with the Peru senior national team against Paraguay in his team's first game in the 2001 Copa América.
 His father Julio César Uribe was the manager at the time and put Édson in for Abel Lobatón in the 68th minute of the match, which finished in a 3–3 draw.
-In total he has 2 caps for the Peru national team.
+In total he earned two caps for the Peru national team.